Kevingislason/programming_bitcoin_plus/README.md

 Building a Bitcoin hardware wallet in embedded Rust, one small step at a time

-Phase 1: create and sign a Bitcoin transaction in rust with the rust_bitcoin library <br/>
+Phase 1: create and sign a Bitcoin transaction in Rust with the rust_bitcoin library <br/>
-Phase 2: create and sign a Bitcoin transaction in rust using only my own code (in progress)
+Phase 2: create and sign a Bitcoin transaction in Rust using only my own code (in progress)

 # Building